bwoods/Architecture/src/reducer/README.md

-This trait represents the domain, logic and behavior for a feature.
-The domain is specified by a `State` and the `Actions` which act upon it.
+This trait represents the domain, logic and behavior for a feature; specified by a `State` and the `Actions` which act upon it.

 ```rust
 #[derive(Clone, Debug, Default, PartialEq)]